 Single bat in houses or other buildings

 Usually when a bat gets into your house it is because a window or door was left open.
 As long as no direct human contact with the bat has occurred it can be released outdoors.
 It will usually leave on its own as long as a window or door is open.
-If it doesn’t leave you can safely capture and release it by the following steps:
+If it doesn't leave, you can safely capture and release it by following these steps:

 - Wear leather gloves.

 - Wait until the bat lands.